hyosung11/Launch-School/Courses/JS129/Study_Guide.md

-# JS129 Assessment: Object Oriented Programming > Specific Topics of Interest
+# JS129 Assessment: Object Oriented Programming > Specific Topics of Interest > Study Guide

+- [ ] Write down everything you know on every topic in this study guide.
+- [ ] Write out examples for every topic.
+- [ ] Make code snippets.
+- [ ] Write explanations for the code snippets.

 Object Oriented Programming is a programming paradigm in which we think about problems in terms of using objects to organize our program.

-## 1. Objects, Object Factories (Factory Functions), Constructors and Prototypes, OLOO, and ES6 classes
+## 1. Objects, Object Factories (Factory Functions), Constructors and Prototypes, OLOO, and ES6 Classes

 ### 1.1 Objects

+JavaScript defines undeclared variables as properties of the global object.
+Such properties act like global variables though -- you can access them from anywhere in your program.

+object property names are not variables.

 `Object.prototype.isPrototypeOf()`